 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.

-Level 1 - Simple addition - positive integers
+Level 1 - Simple addition and subtraction - positive integers

-Level 2 - Addition and multiplication - positive integers
+Level 2 - Addition, subtraction and multiplication - positive integers

 Level 4 - Brackets - positive integers

 Level 5 - Mixed expressions - positive integers

 Level 6 - Mixed expressions - negative integers